davidreiman/deblender/README.md

 ---

 <p align="center">
-My personal deep learning library with frequently used utilities and layer combinations.
+A personal deep learning project template with frequently used utilities and layer combinations.
 </p>

 ## Getting Started